Executive Director & Vice Provost

 Joan Bienvenue named to lead the

-Joan Bienvenue has been selected as the first executive director of the Oak Ridge Institute at the University of Tennessee, established last year to align the expertise and infrastructure of Oak Ridge National Laboratory and the university in support of world-leading research and talent development.
+Joan Bienvenue has been selected as the first executive director of the University of Tennessee Oak Ridge Innovation Institute, established last year to align the expertise and infrastructure of Oak Ridge National Laboratory and the university in support of world-leading research and talent development.
 As director, Bienvenue will also serve as a vice provost at UT.
-Bienvenue comes to the Oak Ridge Institute from the University of Virginia, where she has been senior executive director of the Applied Research Institute.
+Bienvenue comes to the University of Tennessee Oak Ridge Innovation Institute from the University of Virginia, where she has been senior executive director of the Applied Research Institute.

-The Oak Ridge Institute (ORI) at the University of Tennessee (UT) is a partnership of Oak Ridge National Laboratory (ORNL) and UT created to prepare interdisciplinary leaders in energy science and technology and develop a world-class workforce for industry, government, and academia that will drive innovation and create the industries of the future.
+The University of Tennessee Oak Ridge Innovation Institute is a partnership of Oak Ridge National Laboratory (ORNL) and UT created to prepare interdisciplinary leaders in energy science and technology and develop a world-class workforce for industry, government, and academia that will drive innovation and create the industries of the future.